Light63/DATA_ANALYSIS_JOURNEY-_WITH_LITA/README.md

   4. Data cleaning and formatting.

 #### SQL
-  1. Conversion of the already cleaned data from Excel to a CSV file format, this was to enable importation of the data into SQL quickly and efficiently as opposed to importing an Excel       file format directly.
+  1. The already cleaned data from Excel was converted to a CSV file format, which enabled the data to be imported into SQL quickly and efficiently as opposed to directly importing an Excel file format.
   2. Creation of a database.

       ```SQL